 14. Diversification of income is important in the long term

 This is another one of those tips that have been around for a while but become more and more relevant with every passing year.
 If you start a blog in 2019 you should expect your income streams to change.
 That can be a really scary thing if you aren’t prepared.

 For example, if you rely on Google AdWords from organic search traffic and your blog suddenly gets pinged in some update you might wind up with zero income for a while.
 The same goes with an affiliate product that you might be promoting with natural traffic vs paid traffic.
 That can dry up in an instant.

 Try to think about diversifying your income streams so that you aren’t up the creek should one dry up.
 The best bet is a strong mailing list that you can use to launch your own products and affiliate promotions.

 Flippa is already killing it.
-But in 2014 I think they will kill it even more (not sure what that means) because more and more people are going to be buying blogs to skip the initial stages of a blog’s life.
+But this year I think they will kill it even more (not sure what that means) because more and more people are going to be buying blogs to skip the initial stages of a blog’s life.

 You see, when you first start a blog you have to do a lot of groundwork that takes time.
 Research, pillar articles, networking, logo creation, social media accounts set up, etc. It is a very time consuming process.